 The geomagnetic field is our natural shield against solar wind particles and cosmic radiation.
-It is mainly generated by dynamo processes in the Earth's outer fluid core.
-Magnetized rocks in the Earth's crust, electrical currents in ionosphere and magnetosphere and even ocean currents add contributions to the Earth’s magnetic field.
-We use geomagnetic field observations and data from other plasma or atmospheric parameters obtained from ground and space instrumentation to investigate the dynamic processes inside the Earth and in the near-Earth space environment.
-Our aim is to better understand space weather conditions and the future evolution of the geomagnetic field.
+It is mainly generated by dynamo processes in the Earth's fluid outer core.
+Magnetized rocks in the Earth's crust, electrical currents in ionosphere and magnetosphere in the near-Earth space and even ocean currents add contributions to the Earth's magnetic field.
+We use geomagnetic field observations from ground and space as well as paleomagnetic data obtained from geological archives to investigate the geomagnetic field on a broad range of time-scales.
+We make inferences about dynamic processes inside the Earth and in the near-Earth space environment.
+Our aims are to estimate the future evolution of the geomagnetic field and contribute to characterizing space weather conditions.

 The investigation of secular variation of the geomagnetic core field on all time scales is relevant to better understand the dynamics of Earth’s core and the geodynamo process.
 Our reconstructions of the global geomagnetic field on historical to paleomagnetic time scales in addition inform about long-term variations in shielding against solar wind and cosmic radiation.

 The Earth's magnetic field is not static but constantly changing.
 The variations in the geomagnetic field on time scales of minutes to days are primarily of external origin; that is, the source electric currents flow in the ionosphere (a few hundreds of kilometers from the surface) and magnetosphere (several Earth radii from the surface).
 Studies of those geomagnetic perturbations are, therefore, important for understanding the physical processes in the Earth's upper atmosphere and near-Earth space, which is necessary for the predictions of space weather and climate.